Trusted-Execution/.github/profile/Resources.md

 You may have merge conflicts, which can be fixed within the relevant file(s).

+More details and other helpful Git tutorials can be found [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github#update-local-repository).

 ## Linux Kernel Resources
 - A good place to view and search Linux Kernel source code:  https://elixir.bootlin.com/linux/latest/source